TurtleOld/difference_generator/README.md

 > Minimum requirements to run the package:
 >
 > Ubuntu 20.04+.
-In other operating systems, the installation and operation of the package and games are not guaranteed.
+In other operating systems, the installation and operation of the package are not guaranteed.

 > The package can work with both relative and absolute paths to files